altunixon/wips/lns/altina_ln/ASP-24-Chapter_4_The_Fifth_Campaign_against_Fort_Volks.md

 This area was used to put stores when this was still a mine, so it was slightly wider.

-"Could it be, that you are the commander?"
+"Could it be, that you are the commander?"<br/>

 Before them was an elderly man in military uniform.

 His hair was white, but his eyes were sharp.

-"Yes, I am the commander of Fort Volks, Weingartner."
+"Yes, I am the commander of Fort Volks, Weingartner."<br/>

 He spoke fluent Belgarian.

 "I am Marie Quatre Argentina de Belgaria.
-Commander of the border regiment."
+Commander of the border regiment."<br/>

-"I did hear the news... but you are really young, princess of Belgaria."
+"I did hear the news... but you are really young, princess of Belgaria."<br/>

 "Ara, I will be 15 in spring.
 Won't I be an amazing lady by then?

 Weingartner sighed and said:

 "Leading an army at such a tender age, and making it all the way here.
 Infiltrating from underground...
-Impressive."
+Impressive."<br/>

 "Hmmp, that's right.
-But it's not my idea though."
+But it's not my idea though."<br/>

-"Oh?"
+"Oh?"<br/>

 Altina looked at Regis behind her.

 Seeing that Regis was unarmed, Weingartner nodded and said:

-"A strategist?"
+"A strategist?"<br/>

-"That's right, my strategist!"
+"That's right, my strategist!"<br/>

 "In the past, digging tunnels were not an uncommon tactic; it is hard to defend even if you knew it was coming...
 But this tactic was made obsolete as cannons can cause the tunnels to collapse.
-To think the cannons were meant to cover up the noise of constructing the tunnel..."
+To think the cannons were meant to cover up the noise of constructing the tunnel..."<br/>

-"Hmmp."
+"Hmmp."<br/>

 Altina puffed out her chest.